 In an ideal world, a school will embrace these technologies and support both pupils and staff in implementing its use in class.
 Examples of assistive technology include text-to-speech software and dictation software.

 Tools to help with planning, such as mind mapping software, are brilliant in supporting a dyslexic pupils to map their ideas on paper before attempting to write it up.

 What is the teaching ethos of the school?

 A dyslexic child needs a genuinely multi-sensory teaching approach.

-The traditional didactic teaching method of ‘chalk and talk’ will not maximise the potential of any dyslexic student.
-But simple methods developed in order to ‘hit all senses’ such as allowing time to get up and move about, providing visual prompts, incorporating audio sound bites or allowing students the chance to touch something or work with their hands, all increase a dyslexic student’s chance of increasing their understanding and improving the retention of information.
+The traditional didactic teaching method of ‘chalk and talk’ will not maximise the potential of any dyslexic pupil.
+But simple methods developed in order to ‘hit all senses’ such as allowing time to get up and move about, providing visual prompts, incorporating audio sound bites or allowing students the chance to touch something or work with their hands, all increase a dyslexic pupil’s chance of increasing their understanding and improving the retention of information.

 Specialist teachers should be accustomed to providing structured and cumulative systems for teaching.
 For example, teachers commit to only delivering one or two new teaching points per lesson, and spend the rest of the time focused on revisiting and reinforcing past teaching.
-In an ideal world this approach should be embedded through every subject and in all tuition.

 Simple adjustments in the classroom and around school can help a dyslexic child too; from the use of contrasting colours on posters – yellow and blue are reportedly the best contrast for many dyslexics – to the carefully chosen colour of ink in the pens used to record information.
 These things can make it easier for a dyslexic child to read more clearly.